QubesOS/qubes-doc/user/managing-os/debian/debian-upgrade.md

 # Upgrading Debian TemplateVMs

-[Should I upgrade using a fresh installation or an in-place upgrade?][Upgrading Fedora TemplateVMs]
+[Should I upgrade using a fresh installation or an in-place upgrade?][Upgrading Debian TemplateVMs]

 This page provides instructions for performing an in-place upgrade of an installed [Debian TemplateVM].
 If you wish to install a new, unmodified Debian TemplateVM instead of upgrading a template that is already installed in your system, please see the [Debian TemplateVM] page instead.